freeCodeCamp/guide/pages/docs/certificates-guide/target-even-numbered-elements-using-jquery/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Target Even Numbered Elements Using jQuery"
+title: "Target Even Numbered Elements Using jQuery"
+parent: "certificates-guide"
 ---

 You can also target all the even-numbered elements.